dmgedgoods/dmgedgoods.github.io/content/posts/postOne/index.md

 one of the fastest growing targets in this target rich environment is the construction sector.

-The constrcution industry has long been defined by physical risk and hard assets.
+The construction industry has long been defined by physical risk and hard assets.
 The rapid digitization of the sector has created a perfect storm enabling cybercriminals to capitalize like never before.
 This hits home for me.
-I work with sever organizations in the space, helping them get this digital tranformation doen in a secure and functional way.
+I work with sever organizations in the space, helping them get this digital transformation done in a secure and functional way.
 Their bottom line is my bottom line.
 For years the risk management has been focused on the job site, and to an extent it still should be.
 However the single biggest threat we see today isn't somebody falling off the scaffolding; it's a phishing email.